Skin wrinkles and blemishes

 Sunlight, Ultraviolet Radiation, and Photoaging

 - UVA affects the deep layers of skin.
 Most of the ultraviolet rays that reach the earth are UVA.
 UVA is not as intense as UVB.
 UVA rays are equally intense throughout the entire day and year.
 UVA can pass through clouds and glass.
+While not as intense or carcinogenic as UVB, we receive much more UVA compared to UVB.

 - UVB is the main cause of sunburns.
 It mostly affects the outer skin layers.
 UVB is most intense in the United States between 10 a.m. and 4 p.m. from April to October.
-Skin damage from UVB can also occur during winter, especially at high altitudes or in places with snow and ice, which reflect rays onto the skin.
+Skin damage from UVB can also occur during winter, at high altitudes, or in places with snow and ice, which reflect rays onto the skin.
 Window glass filters out most UVB rays.

 - Even small amounts of UV radiation trigger the processes leading to skin wrinkles.